Costs agencies can recover

 Use the project number as the reference.
 There will not be a separate purchase order number for each application or activity.

-Alongside your invoice, include a spreadsheet using our template, detailing the expenses and the application phase they relate to.
-The template is available from the Fast-track team.
+Alongside your invoice, include your costing spreadsheet (prepared using our template), detailing the expenses and the application phase they relate to.
+The template is available from the Fast-track contact centre at contact@fasttrack.govt.nz

 Video: Introduction to the Fast-track costing spreadsheet (Vimeo)

-Guide: How to use the costing spreadsheet (PDF, 171KB)
+Guide: How to use the costing spreadsheet (PDF, 270KB)

 This file helps with reporting and dispute management.
 The transactions will be provided at a summarised level to applicants on a monthly invoice.